taraletti/EnRecipes/README.md

 Your feedback and suggestions are very important to make EnRecipes the best.
 If you have an idea to improve EnRecipes, [do let me know](#having-issues-suggestions-and-feedback).
 I'm always open to ideas ;)

-With the help of contributors around the world, EnRecipes currently supports a set of few languages.
-See the list of currently supported languages [here](https://github.com/vishnuraghavb/EnRecipes/projects/2).

-If you know to read and write in your native language, then you are all set to translate EnRecipes in your native language.
-Want to contribute?
-Please read the [Contribution Guide](https://github.com/vishnuraghavb/EnRecipes/blob/main/CONTRIBUTING.md)

 ## Contributors

 -   [mondstern](https://codeberg.org/mondstern) (Translations: Danish, Dutch and German)(discontinued)